kubagalecki/L3STER/include/l3ster/solve/README.md

 # `solvers`

 This directory contains facilities related to solving linear algebraic problems.
-It primarily consists of interfaces to Trilinos solvers.
+It primarily consists of interfaces to Trilinos solvers and preconditioners.